Buying Life Insurance For Your Parents: The Top Tips

 • There is a minimum 2 year wait before the full death benefit would be available.
 Some companies are up to 3 years.
 The insurer offsets its risk in this way because they do not know about the health condition of your parents.
 They must assume the worst case scenario.
 Death due to natural causes in the first couple years would result in a refund of all premiums plus an compounded interest rate up to 10% (depends upon the insurer).

 • To top off the minimum 2 year waiting period, you are going to be paying considerably higher monthly premiums.
 Again, this policy is designed for very high risk applicants, not someone who happens to be a senior citizen.
-All companies offering these policies will charge for the additional risk they are assuming they have with the applicant.
+All companies offering these policies will charge for the additional risk they are assuming with “guaranteed acceptance” applicant.

-You can avoid the negatives by simply applying for a no exam, medically underwritten policy instead.
-You’ll have full coverage upon acceptance and save a lot of money.
+You can avoid the negatives by simply applying for a no exam, health question based policy instead.
+You’ll have an opportunity for full coverage upon acceptance and save a lot of money.

 There is no advantage to owning guaranteed acceptance life insurance over standard, simplified issue life whole life insurance, ever.

-Bonus Tip #1 Don’t Get Hung Up On The Insurance Company Name
+Bonus Tip #1 Don’t Get Hung Up On The Insurance Company’s Name

 This one can be difficult to communicate to consumers sometimes.
-There are about 6000 insurance companies in the United States.
+There are roughly 6000 thousand insurance companies in the United States.
 Most people might have a grasp of a few of them who advertise a lot or used by their employer to provide insurance benefits.

 So let’s say you might have a handle on 10-15 names.
-That is not even 1% of the companies out there folks!!
+A good number of those familiar names are probably not even life insurance companies, rather home and auto insurance.

 A very small amount of life insurance companies advertise on a large basis so they become a household name.
 That has absolutely nothing to do with their ability to pay, volume of complaints, financial stability, customer service, etc.

-We work with the big names and the small or no names.
+We work with the big names, the small or no names.
 My life insurance is with a small name company, now owned by Protective Life Insurance Company.

 Do I use Protective for seniors…nope!